 Higher Education Collaborative – graduate courses for the working professional, anywhere in VT, that may lead to a graduate degree in Curriculum and Instruction from Lyndon State College.
 Courses can prepare students for additional endorsement in early childhood/early childhood special education though transcript review or peer review.

-There is a very broad range of degrees that meet requirements for Afterschool program staff.
+Afterschool program staff may choose from a very broad range of degrees that meet their requirements to meet afterschool program licensing regulations.

 College credits and degrees are recognized in Vermont’s professional development system.

 - Early Childhood Career Ladder and Afterschool Pathways